Healthy Homes Assessment Waiohiki

 What We Do

-As building inspectors we handle all components of expert house inspects.
-We are there to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all elements associated with professional house inspects.
+We are there to ensure that you make the correct choice when it comes to buying your next home.

-We specialise in a variety of services to make sure that you are completely updated on the condition of any property you might be considering buying or selling in addition to other solutions.
+We offer a wide range of solutions to make sure that you are fully informed of the condition of any property that you might be contemplating buying or selling in addition to other services.

-With our systemised approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the Report, you can actually see any problems that might be found.
-Thanks to our comprehensive reporting it’s not surprising that we receive so many clients who recommend our service to family and acquaintances.
+With our systemised approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the document, you can actually see any problems that might be identified.
+Because of our comprehensive report, it is no wonder that we have so many clients who recommend our services to their family and friends.

 Have Peace of Mind - Get in Touch